houseabsolute/ubi/README.md

         -p, --project <project>    The project you want to install, like houseabsolute/precious or https://github.com/houseabsolute/precious.
         -t, --tag <tag>            The tag to download.
 Defaults to the latest release.

+## Using a GitHub Token

+If the `GITHUB_TOKEN` environment variable is set, then this will be used for all API calls.
+You will almost certainly need to do if you are using `ubi` in a CI environment that runs jobs frequently, as GitHub has a very low rate limit for anonymous API requests.